 TOE Overview

-This is a Collaborative Protection Profile (cPP) whose Target of Evaluation (TOE) is a network device.
-It provides a minimal set of security requirements expected by all network devices that target the mitigation of a set of defined threats.
+This is a Collaborative Protection Profile (cPP) whose Target of Evaluation (TOE) is a Network Device (ND).
+It provides a minimal set of security requirements expected by all Network Devices that target the mitigation of a set of defined threats.
 This baseline set of requirements will be built upon by future cPPs to provide an overall set of security solutions for networks up to carrier and enterprise scale.
-A network device in the context of this cPP is a device composed of both hardware and software that is connected to the network and has an infrastructure role within the network.
-The TOE may be standalone or distributed, where a distributed TOE is one that requires multiple distinct components to operate as a logical whole in order to fulfil the requirements of this cPP (a more extensive description of distributed network device TOEs is given in section 3).
+A Network Device in the context of this cPP is a device that is connected to a network and has an infrastructure role within that network.
+The TOE may be standalone or distributed, where a distributed TOE is one that requires multiple distinct components to operate as a logical whole in order to fulfil the requirements of this cPP (a more extensive description of distributed Network Device TOEs is given in section 3).

+When discussing a ND in this document, it refers to a Network Device or a component of a distributed Network Device unless it is expressly stated otherwise.

+Under this cPP, NDs may be physical or virtualized.
+A physical Network Device (pND) consists of Network Device functionality implemented inside a physical chassis with physical network connections.
+The Network Device functionality may be implemented in hardware, software or both.
+For pNDs, the TOE encompasses the entire device, including both the Network Device functionality and the physical chassis.

-A Virtual Network Device (vND) is a software implementation of network device functionality that runs inside a virtual machine.
-This cPP expressly excludes evaluation of vNDs unless the product is able to meet all the requirements and assumptions of a physical ND as required in this cPP
+A virtual Network Device (vND) is a software implementation of Network Device functionality that runs inside a virtual machine (VM) on either general purpose or purpose-built hardware.
+The TOE consists of all software within the VM, in particular, the Network Device functionality and the operating system on which it runs.
+The Virtualisation System (VS) considered part of the TOE, encompasses the virtual hardware abstraction, the hypervisor or virtual machine manager (VMM), all supporting software and the physical chassis.

-This means:
+Under this cPP, vNDs can be evaluated either as physical or virtualized.
+To evaluate a vND as a pND means that:

-The virtualisation layer (or hypervisor or Virtual Machine Manager (VMM)) is considered part of the ND's software stack, and thus is part of the TOE and must satisfy the relevant SFRs (e.g. by treating hypervisor Administrators as Security Administrators). vNDs that can run on multiple VMMs must be tested on each claimed VMM unless the vendor can successfully argue equivalence.
+The VS is considered part of the TOE and must satisfy the relevant SFRs (e.g. by treating hypervisor Administrators as Security Administrators).

-The physical hardware is likewise included in the TOE (as in the example included above). vNDs must be tested for each claimed hardware platform unless the vendor can successfully argue equivalence.
+The physical hardware is likewise included in the TOE (as in the example included above).
+Therefore, vNDs must also be tested for each claimed hardware platform unless the developer can successfully argue equivalence.

 There is only one vND instance for each physical hardware platform.
+The exception being a where components of the distributed TOE run inside more than one virtual machine (VM) on a single VS.

-There are no other guest VMs on the physical platform providing non-network device functionality.
+There are no other guest VMs on the physical platform providing non-Network Device functionality.

+This cPP does not cover software-only NDs.
+For the purpose of this document, a software-only ND as Network Device whose functionality is implemented as an application or service running on an operating system.
+A software-only ND that runs on an operating system inside a VM does not qualify as a vND unless the operating system is considered part of the TOE.

-The intent of this document is to define the baseline set of common security functionality expected by all network devices, regardless of their ultimate security purpose or any additional security functionality the device may employ.
+The intent of this document is to define the baseline set of common security functionality expected by all Network Devices, regardless of their ultimate security purpose or any additional security functionality the device may employ.
 This baseline set includes securing any remote management path, providing identification and authentication services for both local and remote logins, auditing security-related events, cryptographically validating the source of any update, and offering some protection against common network-based attacks.